 Basics

-Many long-established and well-reputed journals now offer APCs as an option when publishing to give authors choices.
-Existence of a fee is not predatory--determine why the publisher charges a particular fee, what service or value is being provided in exchange, and whether you judge it to be an acceptable exchange.
-If you are unsure about whether a particular publisher fee is appropriate or predatory, do not hesitate to contact the Scholarly Communications Librarian for consultation.
+The existence of an APC is not necessarily predatory--many highly reputed journals now offer APC options.
+Determine why the publisher charges a particular fee, for what service or value, and whether you judge it to be acceptable and ethical.
+If you are unsure about whether a particular publisher fee is appropriate or predatory, contact the Scholarly Communications Librarian for consultation.

 Beware of Fine Print